university logo

 But the list of musicians from LA you haven’t heard of is much, much longer.
 The independent music scene in LA has been around since the city’s inception, hopeful artists from around the country and around the world flocking here for a chance to hit their big break.

-The idea for the archive emerged from a shared passion for music and a recognition of the need to preserve the stories and sounds of LA's underground music scenes.
-Camacho, Terrones, and Brown often discussed their pasts with LA music scenes, all growing up in the area in the 1990s.
-Camacho recalled going to a weekly dance club called “A Clockwork Orange” that featured 1980s throwback DJ sets while growing up, while Brown attended indie rock and punk shows in Hollywood and Orange County as a teen in the Inland Empire.
-Terrones xxxxxxxxx.
+The idea for the archive emerged from a shared passion for music and a recognition of the need to preserve the stories and artifacts of LA's underground music scenes.
+Camacho, Terrones, and Brown often discussed their pasts with LA music scenes, all growing up in the area in the 1980s and 90s, and how it had impacted their lives.
+Brown attended indie rock and punk shows in Orange County and Los Angeles as a teen growing up in the Inland Empire, going on to book noontime shows at Cal State Fullerton as an undergrad.
+Terrones would borrow her brothers’ punk rock cassettes while walking to school in East LA and listened to disco music with her sister, a member of a local party crew, in the 1980s.
+Camacho recalled going to a weekly dance club called “A Clockwork Orange” that featured 1980s throwback DJ sets while attending Cal Poly Pomona.

 The final day was a performance by two local DJs, Alex Transistor and Argot, alongside a collecting day, where the group invited community members to contribute their own memorabilia and stories.
 Scanners and cameras were set up by Special Collections and Archives to digitally preserve items that patrons wanted to donate.

 In the years to come, the archive is expected to grow, incorporating new materials and stories as they emerge.
-The creators are committed to ensuring that this living archive remains a dynamic and evolving resource, reflecting the ever-changing nature of music and culture in Los Angeles.
+The creators expect the event to grow, too – and they are committed to ensuring that this living archive remains a dynamic and evolving resource, reflecting the ever-changing nature of music and culture in Los Angeles.

 “Bringing awareness to these types of local archives helps students realize the rich history that not just LA but Cal State LA and the surrounding area had on the music scenes of the past,” Camacho commented.
 “It connects our community together.”